 PAYMENT PLAN - For Fall and Spring semesters only, students who have a balance of more then $200 are eligible for the Payment Plan.
 A down-payment of 40 percent of the total owed must be paid by the fee payment due date.
 (Financial Aid does count towards this 40%).
 The balance due will be paid in two equal installments in each of the subsequent months.
-A non-refundable fee of $25.00 will automatically be charged with the second payment.
+A non-refundable fee of $25.00 will automatically be charged with the first payment.
 The fee is charged each semester that the Payment Plan is used.
 For more information contact the Student Billing Office.
 A $10 late fee is charged for any late Payment Plan payments.

 INVOICES - NO PAPER BILLS.
 An EMAIL NOTIFICATION is sent to the student's campus email address in place of paper bills for currently enrolled students who have charges due.
 The email notification will direct students and parents/guests to the Billing Information link of this website for specific billing information for the current term or directly to the Student Information System (SIS).